On dreaming with a destination in mind.

 By Megan Harlan

 In July 2020—nadir of the Summer That Quarantine Ate—I was standing in my kitchen in California when I answered the phone call coming from France.
-The property agent in Brittany with whom I’d been emailing asked if I was serious about making a verbal offer on the house.
+It was Tracy Harris, the property agent in Brittany with whom I’d been emailing, now asking if I was serious about making a verbal offer on the house.
 “If so,” she said, “I’ll inform the agency, and we’ll stop showing it immediately.”
 Two sets of potential buyers were scheduled to view it that weekend.
 She explained that we’d have time to learn everything about the house before making a written offer; until then, we could pull out of the purchase if anything worrying came up.
 But because of the travel ban, it would of course be impossible for me to view the house in person.

 For years, my partner and I had discussed buying a house in Europe, and most probably France—our own dream setting for a distant, part-time semi-retirement, a second home in the meantime.
 In the previous few months, stuck in lock-down like everyone else, I’d spent far too much time online being inundated by the Daily News Traumas.
 Frustrated and mentally worn-out, I’d started to replace what felt like a hopeless addiction with a purely enjoyable one: viewing online French house listings as a form of harmless escapism.
 Better to ogle Perigord or Gascon country homes, playing one dreamy game of “what-if?” after another, than to imbibe yet more anxiety-raising, horrible, or concerning events propagated by all the news outlets and then lit, over on social media, on toxic chemical fire.